 It’s probably not often that matters of interest to the average COA go all the way to the Supreme Court of the United States.
 But Bourne Valley Court Trust v.
 Wells Fargo Bank is a notable exception.
 The Community Associations Institute (CAI) recently endorsed an amicus curiae brief related to this case composed by The Community Association Lawyers and submitted to the court for consideration.
 You can find all the legalese at Community Association Insider.

-In plain language, an amicus brief is an opinion on a topic written by someone who isn’t party to the lawsuit but who has a significant interest in its outcome.
+Simply, an amicus brief is an opinion on a topic written by someone who isn’t party to the lawsuit.
+But, this person has a significant interest in the lawsuit’s outcome.
 This particular brief supports the rights of HOAs and COAs when it comes to having their liens take priority over those of other creditors (such as mortgage lenders) when a resident fails to pay their dues or fines as required by their covenant.
 Naturally, this would only be the case if the COA or HOA was the first to declare a lien.
 The argument is that, since a community association is forced to pay in advance for providing services to the resident, the association should be first in line to be repaid if the resident defaults on their obligations.

 As a prime location for retirement and vacationing, the Sunshine State is bursting at the seams with condos.
 It’s no surprise that the state legislature frequently deals with issues related to COAs.
 Here are just a few of the new rules for 2017-18:

 You can find more details at FLABusinessLaw.com.